unusualfor/advanced-kubernetes/README.md

 ## Module 3: Telemetry

 ### Introduction to Telemetry in Kubernetes
-Telemetry refers to the collection, processing, and visualization of metrics, logs, and traces from your Kubernetes cluster.
-It is essential for monitoring cluster health, troubleshooting issues, and optimizing performance.
+Telemetry refers to the collection, processing, and visualization of metrics, logs, and traces from the applications.
+It becomes essential in Kubernetes clusters, where microservices are generally deployed.
+It is overall fundamental for monitoring cluster health, troubleshooting issues, and optimizing performance.

 **Key Concepts:**
 - **Metrics:** Quantitative data about resource usage and application performance (e.g., CPU, memory, request rates)